Councillors, committees, meetings and agendas

 There are 36 councillors directing the work of the council, elected by the voters of South Oxfordshire.
 Our elections are held every four years.
 You can find councillors and their contact details by:

 The council has a Cabinet and Leader management structure.
-The leader of the council is Jane Murphy.
-The council is Conservative controlled.
+The leader of the council is Sue Cooper.
+The council is in no overall control.
 The council also has a chairman who attends a considerable number of events in the district during the term of office.